jabranham/personal-website/_posts/2015-09-15-reference-management.md

 Zotero.
 A few Mac people I know use Bibdesk.
 There's also a program that runs in emacs that manages .bib datases ([ebib](http://joostkremers.github.io/ebib/)).
-I use ebib, which I recommend if you use emacs (since you can do everything from just the one program).
+I use ebib, which I recommend if you use emacs.

 For those of you who don't use emacs, I heartily recommend [Zotero](https://www.zotero.org/).[^zotero] It can manage your pdf